diffplug/matconsolectl/CONTRIBUTING.md

 If you're getting style warnings, `gradlew spotlessApply` will apply anything necessary to fix formatting.
 For more info on the formatter, check out [spotless](https://github.com/diffplug/spotless).

+## Testing MATLAB stuff

+In order to keep CI happy, there are three kinds of tests:

+* `gradlew test` doesn't need MATLAB, automatically called by `gradlew build`
+* `gradlew testMatlabHeadless` needs MATLAB but not a human, see [GetAndSetTest.java](matlabcontrol/test/matlabcontrol/GetAndSetTest.java?ts=4)
+* `gradlew testMatlabInteractive` needs MATLAB and a human, see [CopyPasteTest.java](matlabcontrol/test/matlabcontrol/CopyPasteTest.java?ts=4)
+* `gradlew testMatlabAll` runs all of the above

 ## License

 By contributing your code, you agree to license your contribution under the terms of the New BSD license as such: